 I fell in love with prosciutto-wrapped melon in Tuscany.
 These enticing Melon and Prosciutto Skewers with a drizzle of basil oil swept me back to Italy.
-Wouldn’t they be perfect for your Oscar party?
+Wouldn’t they be perfect for your next picnic or summer party?

 The classic Italian pairing of Prosciutto e Melone is easily made into finger food by using picks and threading on bite-sized melon pieces, mozzarella, grape tomatoes, and prosciutto.

-So with the Oscars approaching, I thought back to the spectacular starter AKA Prosciutto e Melone (Italian ham with melon) I first tasted decades ago.
+So with summer approaching, I thought back to the spectacular starter AKA Prosciutto e Melone (Italian ham with melon) I first tasted decades ago.
 I merged that delectable combination with my favorite Caprese salad ingredients and, voila, the perfect appetizer for any gathering.
-Pair these with some Antipasto Skewers on a big party platter and dazzle your guests while you enjoy the awards show!
+Pair these with some Antipasto Skewers on a big party platter and dazzle your guests.

-These appetizers would be marvelous for your red carpet viewing party!
+These appetizers would be marvelous for any summer gathering!
 Check out all the spectacular recipes below.

 - No-Bake Nutella Cheesecake Shooters by Cupcakes & Kale Chips